 Sugar-coated potatoes in a pan

 It is actually quite easy to make browned potatoes, if you just follow the recipe slavishly and arm yourself with patience.
 Browned potatoes actually only consist of 3 ingredients: Potatoes, sugar and butter.
 The sugar must be dissolved in the pan, after which the butter is added and stirred until it has melted.
 Then the potatoes are added, which “cook” together with the caramel.
+The sugar-coated potatoes can be left in the caramel over low heat while the rest of the Christmas meal is being prepared.

 Also try my recipe for pork roast and my mother’s red cabbage.
 Enjoy!